-The deadline for submitting proposals to the latest Startup Challenge launched by Iberdrola group ended on 5 April, with which the company aims to find simple and low-cost solutions that make it possible to identify anomalies during cell assembly work in medium and high voltage substations.
+The Polish company Smart PD won the Startup Challenge Inspection of critical systems at substations, seeking simple and low-cost solutions that make it possible to identify anomalies during cell assembly work in medium and high voltage substations.

 Iberdrola has over 1.2 million kilometres of electricity transmission and distribution lines, spread throughout the United States, Brazil, the UK and Spain.
 This network comprises over 4,400 high to medium voltage sub-stations and more than 1.5 million medium to low voltage distribution transformers, built and operated to provide a high-quality and reliable service to a total of 31 million electricity supply points.

 On many occasions, breakdowns occur in the switchgears with origin in assembly failures that could not be detected during factory tests, since the equipment is assembled onsite, nor during the visual inspection procedures, since they are located in inaccessible areas inside the switchgear, within the substations.
 Some examples of these faults include: power cable errors in making the terminal connections, incorrect connection of unconnected earth strips, auxiliary items that have not been fitted, among others.